cdp menu

 8. Add any attributes if needed by clicking on the “Add Attribute” button.

 12. Set the refresh interval for 2 days.
-Since the range is for 30 days, refreshing for every 2 days would be ideal.
+Since the range is for 30 days, refreshing every 2 days would be ideal.

-Some of the commonly used segments are:
+Some of the commonly used audiences are:

 1. Added to cart in the last 30 days